 Online advertising rates are set through a combination of ad size, ad location, ad performance and market demand.

-This key online marketing strategy results in ad performance and market demand, which in turn influence the price on the online rate card.
+Optimizing this key ad sales tactic results in higher revenue, increased advertiser acquisition and increased advertiser retention, which in turn influence the price on the online rate card.

 he size of the ad is a major factor in Website advertising rates because of the amount of space each one takes up on a page.
 Just as broadcast sells time and print sells space, online sells pixels.